shuaibiyy/lambda-registry/README.md

 terraform destroy
 ```

-You can find the Invoke URL for the API endpoint created via the AWS console for API Gateway.
+You can find the Invoke URL for Cosmos endpoint via the API Gateway service's console.
 The steps look like: `Amazon API Gateway | APIs > cosmos > Stages > api`.

+## Usage

+Cosmos was written to fulfill the deployment architecture described here: [HAProxy Configuration Management with Cosmos and Cosmonaut](https://callme.ninja/haproxy-config-mgmt-cosmos-cosmonaut/).

+[Cosmonaut](https://github.com/shuaibiyy/cosmonaut) is a process that can listen to events from a docker daemon, retrieve a HAProxy configuration from Cosmos based on the services running on its host, and use it to reload its host's HAProxy container.

 You can generate the config file by running these commands:
 ```bash